-Simple and satisfaction characterize this meal.
+The Take Simple and satisfaction characterize this meal.
 You know when you get home and you really wish you didn’t have to make anything AND you’re so hungry that the thought of waiting a second seems earth shattering?
 Sometimes the best recipes come on the package itself, and well, credit is due to a package from Tom Thumb.
 When you don’t want to labor, but you want a sweet meal- Honey Mustard Tilapia.

 This recipe inspired and derived from Lauren’s Pop’s Hash, the concept of Hamburger Helper, and the new genre categorization by Rachael Ray.

 *What’s thicker than a soup and thinner than a stew… STOUP!
 Thanks Rachael Ray for our new genre!*